 - number of bedrooms

 It’s a good idea to make a list of your needs and your wants so you can better focus your search.
 What are you must-haves?
 What are you willing to do without?

 Property size is one common primary consideration for buyers.
-Your real estate professional is going to talk to you about property size, and the Residential Measurement Standard (RMS) in Alberta.
-Real estate professionals in Alberta must use the RMS when describing a residential property’s size.
+Your real estate licensee is going to talk to you about property size, and the Residential Measurement Standard (RMS) in Alberta.
+Licensees in Alberta must use the RMS when describing a residential property’s size.

 The RMS offers a consistent means of representing the property’s above grade space, and it sets out what parts of a property can be included in its measured-area.
 If property size is important to you, tell your representative, and take steps to verify the size rather than relying on the seller’s representation.

 Keep in mind, though, that a property’s size isn’t the only thing sellers are using to set a listing price for their home.
 Two homes, with the exact same measurements, are unlikely to sell at the same price.
 The price of a home also depends on location features, décor, and upkeep.

 Beyond the size, location, and specific features of a home – there are additional things to think about and ask about as you look at properties: material latent defects and stigmatized properties.

 Material latent defects are defects a person cannot discover with reasonable care during an inspection.
 They include defects that: